Apply for asylum

 The Federal Office for Migration and Refugees informs asylum seekers about the asylum procedure and about their rights and obligations during the procedure.

-At the branch office of the Federal Office for Migration and Refugees, personal data is first recorded.
+At the branch office of the Federal Office for Migration and Refugees, the personal data is first recorded.
 They are compared with the data of asylum seekers who are already registered with the Federal Office and with the Central Register of Foreigners.
 This is to determine whether the application is a first-time application, a follow-up application or possibly a multiple application.

 Applicants are fingerprinted and photographed.
 This does not apply to persons who have not yet reached the age of 14.
 The Federal Criminal Police Office then stores and analyses the fingerprints.
 They are also compared with the help of a system that records fingerprints throughout Europe (Eurodac).
-This is used to check whether applicants have already applied for asylum in another EU member state or have stayed there elsewhere.
+This is intended to check whether applicants have already applied for asylum in another EU member state or have stayed there elsewhere.

-After they have submitted their asylum application, asylum seekers receive a residence permit from the Federal Office for Migration and Refugees to carry out the asylum procedure(residence permit).
-This is initially limited to the district in which the initial reception centre that has accepted the asylum seekers is located.
+After they have submitted their asylum application, asylum seekers receive a residence permit from the Federal Office for Migration and Refugees to carry out the asylum procedure (residence permit).
+It is initially limited to the district in which the initial reception centre that has accepted the asylum seeker is located.

 For asylum seekers in the initial reception centre in Munich, the permit is geographically limited to the city of Munich.
 As long as the accommodation in the initial reception centre in Munich has not ended, the responsibility for immigration and residence law issues lies with the